forestryTLS/CPEDataExtractor/README.md

 6. Run the command `python get_data.py` to execute the program.

 # Notes
-- Set the browser variable to a browser that you don't use as your default.
-Such as if you use Chrome as your default, set browser to Edge.
 - The program should open a new browser everytime forcing you to log in if everything is set up correctly.
+- Try playing around with the various browsers, you may need to install one.
+Ideally either Edge or Chrome works.
 If that doesn't work, try adding the following (with the correct browser):
 ```
 from selenium.webdriver.chrome.options import Options